 As a classical soloist, Tina's engagements with orchestras around the world include the San Diego Symphony, the State of Mexico National Symphony, the Thessaloniki State Symphony in Greece, the Petrobras Symphony in Brazil, and the Vancouver Island Symphony in British Columbia.
 She collaborated with violinist Midori Goto in Dvorak's American String Quartet at Walt Disney Concert Hall in Los Angeles, and completed four national tours of Mexico and Italy performing the Shostakovich, Dvorak, Haydn, and Saint-Saëns Cello Concertos.

 Tina recently appeared with the Tenerife Symphony and Choir performing "Batman: The Dark Knight" Suite at the Tenerife International Film Festival.
 She was featured at the Krakow Film Music Festival, performing as soloist on music from Vikings, Dexter, Game of Thrones, and Chicago Fire with the Krakow Symphony and Polish Radio Choir.
 In January 2016, Tina completed an acoustic tour and two sold-out performances at Carnegie Hall with Blues Legend Joe Bonamassa.
-In 2016, Tina toured as a featured soloist with Hans Zimmer Live, and she will join the group again for the 2017 World Tour.
+In 2016 and 2017, Tina will tour as a featured soloist with Hans Zimmer Live.

 Tina is featured in commercials for Mazda and United Airlines, and was also a soloist in Cirque Du Soleil's Michael Jackson "The Immortal" World Tour from 2011-2013 performing in sold out arenas around the world.
 The tour performed to over 3.7 million people and is one of the highest grossing tours of all time.
 Tina is also featured on the Epic Records release "Immortal," replacing the original guitar solo in "Beat It" with an Electric Cello/Guitar Battle-style duet with guitarist Greg Howe.
 She performed with Skrillex, Dplo, and Justin Bieber at the 2016 Grammy Awards.